 Offered by the School of Marine and Atmospheric Sciences, we also have a SEMESTER BY THE SEA program.
 This program is designed for undergraduate students to spend the fall semester immersed in marine studies while in residence at the Stony Brook Southampton Campus.
 The program takes full advantage of Stony Brook's Southampton Marine Science Center, research vessels, waterfront lab facilties and access to the Atlantic Ocean.

-Enrollment in upper division biology, chemistry, economics and psychology classes may be difficult.
+Enrollment in upper division biology, chemistry, economics engineering and psychology classes may be difficult.
 Music and Art courses may require an audition or portfolio submission.
-Journalism, studio art and theater courses are very limited.Notable Academic Programs
+Studio art and theater courses are very limited.Notable Academic Programs